sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 The versioning of the package is a responsibility of the package maintainer.
 The exact rules of how the versioning is done when branching, publishing new images is out of the scope of this document.

+### SONiC Application Extension Security Considerations

+There are a lots of aspects about security when it comes to running arbitrary 3rd party Dockers on SONiC, making sure the container is restricted to do only what it is supposed to is a complex functionality peace here.
+Security considerations of Phase 1 of Application Extension feature stand on an assumptions that 3rd party Dockers are secured and trusted.

+- 3rd party package developer must add an entry in sonic-buildimage repository in packages.json.j2 template file.
+  The community tests and verifies the package and only those packages which are trusted are added to the template.
+- If user manually adds an entry to *packages.json* file, it is user's responsibility to verify and check the package that user is trying to install.
+- Follows the Debian approach which does not have any security guard or restrictions about packages the user is installing.

 ### Configuration and management

 N/A (TODO)